MLGlobalHealth/sars-cov2-persistent/README.md

 ### Genomes

-FASTA files can be found here: X. Note that all sequences are identified due to privacy reasons.
+FASTA files can be found here: X. Note that all sequences are de-identified due to privacy reasons.

 ## Software overview